Setting up a 3D sensor¶

-Insure the the camera is being recognized as a USB 3.0+ device.
+Make sure the camera is being recognized as a USB 3.0+ device.
 If that is not the case, verify that the USB cable used is a 3.0 cable.
-It has also been found that for long usb cables (>3 m), using an external USB card helps reliability.
+It also occurred that for long usb cables (>3 m), using an external USB card helps reliability.
 Regardless, occasional power cycling (unplugging and replugging the USB) may be required.
 If problems arise during this process, see the librealsense documentation.

 Installing ROS package¶

 The ROS package to interface with the RealSense camera now needs to be cloned into your workspace.
 To do this, navigate into your /src directory and run the following:

 git clone https://github.com/intel-ros/realsense.git -b development

 If errors occur, make sure that the RealSense SDK was correctly installed.